seismic-anisotropy/PyDRex/tests/README.md

 - `--markersize` (Matplotlib `rcParams["lines.markersize"]`)
 - `--linewidth` (Matplotlib `rcParams["lines.linewidth"]`)

-Tests which require a “significant” amount of memory (<16GB RAM) are disabled by default.
+Tests which require a “significant” amount of memory (> ~16GB RAM) are disabled by default.
 To fully check the functionality of the code, it is recommended to run these locally by using the `--runbig` flag before moving to larger simulations.

 Long tests/examples are also disabled by default and can be enabled with `--runslow`.
-It is recommended to run these on a HPC cluster infrastructure (>100GB RAM, >46 cores).
+It is recommended to run these on a HPC cluster infrastructure (>100GB RAM, >32 cores).
-To mark a test as slow, add the `@pytest.mark.slow` decorator above its method definition.
 The number of cores to use for shared memory multiprocessing can be specified with `--ncpus`.

 ## Writing tests

-- To mark a test as “big”, add the `@pytest.mark.big` decorator above its method definition.
+- To mark a test as “big” (i.e. requiring more than ~16GB RAM), apply the `@pytest.mark.big` decorator to the corresponding method definition.

-- To mark a test as “slow”, add the `@pytest.mark.slow` decorator above its method definition.
+- To mark a test as “slow” (i.e. requiring more than ~32 cores), apply the `@pytest.mark.slow` decorator to the corresponding method definition.

 Tests should not produce persistent output by default.
 If a test method can produce such output for debugging or visualisation,